For high-temperature plasma simulations, one needs

 numerical simulations.
 Great deal of efforts of removing these small-

-in the United States in early 1980s,
+scale oscillations have been taken in the United States in early 1980s,

 especially in Los Alamos and Livermore National Laboratories.

-The former group makes use of fluid equations and
+The former group makes use of fluid equations and the backward

-to filter out plasma oscillations, where
+time discretization technique to filter out plasma oscillations, where

 particle contributions are counted as the first and second moment